Rambleside offers $507M for two Morgans hotels

-In a letter sent Sunday to the Morgans board, Cohen said Hudson Square-based Rambleside would pay $507 million in cash to acquire the Delano Hotel in Miami Beach and the Hudson Hotel in Midtown Manhattan from Morgans.
+In a letter sent Sunday to the Morgans board, Cohen said Hudson Square-based Rambleside would pay $507 million in cash to acquire the Hudson Hotel in Midtown and the Delano Hotel in Miami Beach from Morgans.

 Cohen also said Rambleside, which is “among the largest shareholders” in New York-based Morgans with around 4 percent of its common stock, is prepared to buy the entire company – though he didn’t provide details on such an offer.